cryptoverse-cyber/observer-patch-holography/book/chapter-03-screen.md

 These ideas have strong support in the settings where we can currently probe them:
 - Black hole thermodynamics confirms area-entropy
 - AdS/CFT calculations match both sides of the duality
-- No violation of Bekenstein bounds has ever been observed
+- No violation of the relevant entropy bounds has ever been observed

 The holographic principle started as a proposal.
 It is now one of the most influential and best-supported organizing ideas in quantum gravity.